HB 001 - Harmonic balance - Joule heating AC

 In the Model

-section, create a box to form the beam geometry:
+section, build a box for the wire geometry:

 ---|---|---|---|---|